Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Introduction

 \section{Introduction}

 The growing deployment of smart meters and intelligent energy management systems has created an increasing demand for appliance level power consumption data.
-Such data serve multiple purposes in modern energy research: enabling the development of non intrusive load monitoring algorithms, supporting the stress testing of energy analytics pipelines, and facilitating privacy preserving data sharing scenarios~\citep{Kamyshev2025HiFAKES}.
-However, acquiring sufficient quantities of real appliance data remains challenging.
+Such data serve multiple purposes in modern energy research.
+They enable the development and benchmarking of non-intrusive load monitoring algorithms, support the stress testing of energy analytics pipelines, and facilitate data sharing scenarios where user privacy must be preserved~\citep{Kamyshev2025HiFAKES}.
+However, acquiring sufficient quantities of real appliance data remains a significant challenge.
 The collection process requires installing dedicated measurement equipment, obtaining user consent, and manually labeling individual device activations.
-These requirements make data collection resource demanding and potentially invasive to user privacy, establishing data scarcity as a persistent limitation in NILM research~\citep{Harell2021TraceGAN}.
-Given these constraints, generating realistic synthetic appliance data has emerged as a compelling alternative~\citep{ElKababji2020_AdaptiveGAN}.
+These requirements make data collection both labor intensive and potentially invasive to user privacy, establishing data scarcity as a persistent bottleneck in non-intrusive load monitoring research~\citep{Harell2021TraceGAN}.
+Given these practical constraints, the generation of realistic synthetic appliance data has emerged as a compelling alternative that can supplement limited real measurements~\citep{ElKababji2020_AdaptiveGAN}.

 Despite considerable progress in generative modeling, producing realistic appliance load data remains challenging due to the fundamental heterogeneity of device behaviors.
 This heterogeneity manifests along two primary dimensions.
-First, intermittent devices such as laptops, refrigerators, and microwave ovens operate through discrete activation events.
-They exhibit rapid state transitions, frequent mode switching, and sharp transients with variable duty cycles.
-Second, continuous devices such as displays, printers in standby mode, and charging equipment maintain relatively stable power draws over extended periods.
-Their consumption trajectories evolve gradually without abrupt transitions.
-A single generative model trained on mixed data struggles to capture both regimes effectively, as their statistical properties and temporal structures differ substantially.
+The first dimension concerns temporal dynamics.
+Intermittent devices such as laptops, refrigerators, and microwave ovens operate through discrete activation events.
+These devices exhibit rapid state transitions, frequent mode switching, and consumption patterns characterized by sharp transients and variable duty cycles.
+The second dimension concerns consumption morphology.
+Continuous devices such as displays, printers in standby mode, and charging equipment maintain relatively stable power draws over extended periods.
+Their consumption trajectories evolve gradually and lack the abrupt transitions typical of intermittent appliances.
+A single generative model trained on mixed data struggles to capture both behavioral regimes effectively, as the statistical properties and temporal structures of these two device categories differ substantially.